-What to consider when choosing your first drum kit
+What to consider when Choosing your first Drum Kit

-The drums are the literally beating heart of the band, so you want to make sure your new kit is fit for purpose.
+The drums are literally the beating heart of the band, so you want to make sure your new kit is fit for purpose.

 BEGINNER DRUM KIT

-If your kit is for a child you can buy an inexpensive junior kit that will have pretty much everything with it, that being said you may want to upgrade the crash and ride cymbals as they are sometimes not the best quality.
+If your kit is for a child, you can buy an inexpensive junior kit that will have pretty much everything with it; that being said, you may want to upgrade the crash and ride cymbals, as they are sometimes not the best quality.

-If you are buying a drum kit for an older learner you can sometimes get everything you need in one package but most of the time you will buy a kit with the main drums (shells) but then have to purchase the cymbals and such separately.
+If you are buying a drum kit for an older learner, you can sometimes get everything you need in one package, but most of the time you will buy a kit with the main drums (shells) but then have to purchase the cymbals and such separately.

 DRUM KITS FOR KIDS

-It’s always best to get your little drummers to try out a kit before you buy to decide if they need a junior kit or a standard size especially if they are around 11 years old. if your child is starting out very young ( between 5 & 8 years old )Its a safe bet that a junior kit will be needed as these are scaled down so that younger drummers can reach the pedals and comfortably ready the cymbals and drums.
+It’s always best to get your little drummers to try out a kit before you buy to decide if they need a junior kit or a standard size, especially if they are around 11 years old.
+If your child is starting out very young (between 5 & 8 years old), it’s a safe bet that a junior kit will be needed, as these are scaled down so that younger drummers can reach the pedals and comfortably ready the cymbals and drums.

 • Gammon Percussion